inventory management

 • Orders - customer requests to buy your product

-Now that those concepts are out of the way, let’s get to the meat of it: Craftybase’s capabilities.
+Now that those concepts are out of the way, let’s get to the practical side: Craftybase’s capabilities.

 Step 1: Track your products